 My preschooler loves any and all animals.
 Besides her affinity for dogs and cats, she loves birds (probably because her grandparents have an enormous cage on their back porch with at least 7 birds residing).
 And now that the hummingbird feeder I put out 2 years ago finally has visitors, I decided that maybe the […]

 What preschooler doesn’t love Maurice Sendak’s Where the Wild Things Are?
 Here’s how you can make your own monster masks to play with next time you read the story.
 You’ll need: brown shopping bags with plain backs, white paper, markers, scissors, and glue.
 First draw Wild Thing faces on the plain backs of the paper […]

 Today we made jumping paper frogs.
 These are a very simple origami project that kids love, because they really jump!
 All you need is some paper and crayons or markers.
 I used small strips of paper, about 3×6 inches, but 3×5 index cards would work well also.
 Start by having the children color the paper […]

 It’s spring, and chances are it’s beautiful outside!
 My two toddlers love to spend time outside together, so I’m always looking for new outdoor activities to keep them active and learning.
-This week I decided to put together a nature walk/scavenger hunt so they could practice paying attention to their surroundings.
-My daughter is only […]
+I think learning outdoors is a valuable tool and that all parents should look into something like Forest School County Durham because it allows […]

 Make these pokey, adorable toothpick porcupines with air dry clay and toothpicks.
 We made two different kinds, a “regular” porcupine, and a rainbow porcupine!
 You’ll need air dry clay (we used 2 different brands, both worked great) toothpicks markers For a rainbow porcupine, you’ll start by coloring toothpicks in any […]